 Internet Use Policy: In order to allow patrons the opportunity to use library computers, individuals are limited to two logins per day.
 Initial login time is one hour, but this time can be extended to up to two hours provided at least two computers are available at Headquarters, or no one is waiting at our branch libraries.
 Patrons must be in good standing with the Lenawee District LIbrary to use library equipment.
 There is no time limit for those connected to the library WiFi.

 Donations Policy: The library accepts donations at its Headquarters (4459 W US 223, Adrian) during regular business hours.
-The library does not accept: texbooks, manuals, encyclopedias, reference materials, magazines older than 2 year old, books in poor condition, books older than 25 years old, more than 50 items at a time.
+The library does not accept: textbooks, manuals, encyclopedias, reference materials, magazines older than 2 years old, books in poor condition, books older than 25 years old, more than 50 items at a time.
 The library also has the right to refuse any items that do not meet our policy standards.

 Meeting Room Policy: The meeting room is available to reserve but MUST meet all of our standards, including being open to the public; non-partisan, non-denominational, non-profit groups and more.
 Click HERE for a complete list of rules and regulations.